 Membrane keys are less accurate and they feel mushier beneath your fingers, but they also tend to cause less strain on your fingers and wrists.
 But getting a mechanical keyboard doesn’t have to mean sacrificing comfort.
 If ergonomics are your primary concern, we suggest tracking down mechanical keyboards with lower levels of resistance.
 That will provide you with the best of both worlds.

 Most keyboards come with some sort of warranty.
-These are typically 12 months, but some can extend for as long as three years.
-The warranty can provide you with a sense of security, but the best way to ensure a long lasting keyboard is to look for models that are durably built.
-Investing in a keyboard with an aluminum rather than plastic construction is a great way to be confident in the durability of your keyboard, but many manufacturers also have ratings listed for how many clicks their keys are designed to withstand.
+These typically last for 12 months, but some can extend for as long as three years.
+The warranty can provide you with a sense of security, but the best way to ensure a long-lasting keyboard is to look for models that are durably built.
+Investing in a keyboard with an aluminum rather than a plastic construction is a great way to be confident in its durability, but many manufacturers also list ratings for how many clicks their keys are designed to withstand.

 Frequently Asked Questions

 Do Ergonomic Keyboards Really Help?

 If you find yourself in front of the computer regularly, ergonomic keyboards really can help.
 Finding one that you like is important, but all of the keyboards on our list are designed to feel comfortable and more naturally replicate the resting position of the wrist, arm, and fingers.

 “Ergonomic” can mean a lot of things depending on the keyboard manufacturer, so when seeking out ergonomic keyboards, the biggest question is to figure out what feels right for you.
 We suggest trying out some of the best ergonomic keyboards in the store so you can get a better understanding of what feels right for you.